Wasted time on the wrong career track?

 It will keep you stuck if you think you have to “find the perfect career for me.”
 It’s scary to think of making a wrong choice again.
 There’s a better way to find what will work for you.

 There is not one perfect career path for you.
-There are actually
+There are actually *many* good options that could feel right for you!
+I’ll explain what I’ve discovered.

 If you are a highly sensitive person (HSP) and an extrovert, a lot of general career guidance doesn’t quite fit.
 You might feel pulled (or pushed toward) more extrovert-oriented career roles, but the sensitive soul part of you needs more calming and spaciousness.
-It can feel confusing until you learn
+It can feel confusing until you learn a few simple things and where to look for bringing it all together.

 My year-end reflection questions (and answers) to capture the progress, gratitudes, and lessons.
 The year view has been a restorative process for me.